georgehalal/academic-kickstart/content/project/Personal/index.md

 date = 2018-12-25T00:00:00

 # Project summary to display on homepage.
-summary = "A little glimpse of my life outside of research."
+summary = "Click here for a little glimpse of my life outside of research."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`